Suppenterrine/FrontEnd-Progression/README.md

 # FrontEnd-Progression
 ## Hey you, wait 🖐️
-If you know how to improve this quick and dirty code and have some time lying around, I'd be happy to recieve your feedback or Idea. <br>
+If you know how to improve this quick and dirty code and have some time lying around, I'd be happy to recieve your feedback or ideas. <br>
-Via comment or PR.
+Via issue or PR.

 thx ❤️